 “I like my yucca medicine,” Gregg says, interrupting my reverie as he shoves the last forkful of Southwestern Fried Yucca Flowers into his mouth.

 Who knows—maybe they are helping to lower his cholesterol.
-After all, Gregg’s “bad” LDL cholesterol was 179 last spring out of a total cholesterol (good and bad combined) of 263—in other words, unhealthily high for a exercising man at the ripe young age of 39.
-So he went on an Isagenix cleanse (followed by a few stints of yucca flower consumption) and continued “exercise” including snowboarding, skateboarding, and hiking.
-After a full lipids test on April 28, 2011, the doctor called to say Gregg had dropped his total cholesterol to 228 and the “bad” LDL cholesterol to 119.
+After all, Gregg’s “bad” LDL cholesterol was 179 last spring out of a total cholesterol of 263—in other words, too high for an exercising man at the ripe young age of 39.
+So he went on an Isagenix cleanse with stints of yucca flower consumption and continued snowboarding, skateboarding, and hiking.
+By spring of 2011, Gregg had dropped his total cholesterol to 228 and the “bad” LDL cholesterol to 119.
 Not great—but not bad, either!

-Let me be clear: I’m not saying it was necessarily the yucca flowers.
-It could have been the Isagenix cleanse.
-(In fact, if you want, Gregg would love to get you on his Isagenix program as an associate; email me if interested and I’ll pass your address along.)
-But what I am saying is that it could have been the yucca flowers.
-Okay?
+I’m not saying it was necessarily the yucca flowers.
+Certainly the cleanse may have played a role.
+(In fact, if you want, Gregg would love to get you on his Isagenix program; email me if interested and I’ll pass your address along.)
+But what I am saying is that the yucca flowers could have helped.

 Southwestern Fried Yucca Flowers

-To make Southwestern Fried Yucca Flowers, separate the pistils and stamens from the petals.
-(Warning: Some sources warn against eating the pistils and stamens of flowers.
-If you’re worried, just eat the petals).
-Finely chop the pistils and stamens and fry in olive oil for 10 minutes, sprinkling on southwestern seasoning while frying.
-(I used Penzey’s “Southwest seasoning” which contains chipotle, ancho, salt, pepper, onion, garlic, cayenne red pepper, Mexican oregano, and cilantro).
+To make Southwestern fried yucca flowers, separate the pistils and stamens from the petals.
+(Some sources warn against eating the pistils and stamens, but I have seen them used by cooks in regions where related species are traditionally eaten.
+Up to you.).
+Finely chop the pistils and stamens and sauté for 10 minutes, sprinkling on a Southwestern seasoning.
+(I used chipotle and ancho chili powder, salt, pepper, onion, garlic, cayenne red pepper, Mexican oregano, and cilantro).
 Then add the petals and sauté until bright green, adding more seasoning to taste.
-Serve as a side dish, not a main course.